Updated June 2026

 Prevention and Control

-The disease can be controlled through enhanced sanitary measures in homeless shelters and other high-traffic, congregate environments.
+The disease can be controlled through enhanced sanitary and vector-control measures in shelters, among the unsheltered homeless, and in other high-traffic, congregate environments.
 These measures include:

-• Prompt detection and treatment of body lice.
+- Prompt identification and treatment of body lice infestations

 Healthcare practitioners can control the disease by performing serologic and blood culture testing, even in the absence of clinical signs and symptoms, for those who are homeless or who live in crowded/unsanitary conditions.